hanzoai/genjo/GUIDELINES.md

 ```

 ## Sampling
-Overall, we categorize LLaDA's sampling process into three types: fixed-length, semi-autoregressive-origin, and semi-autoregressive-padding.
+Overall, we categorize Genjo's sampling process into three types: fixed-length, semi-autoregressive-origin, and semi-autoregressive-padding.
 **It is worth noting that the semi-autoregressive-origin method was not mentioned in our paper, nor did we provide the corresponding code**.
 However, we include it here because we believe that sharing both our failures and insights from the exploration process is valuable.
 These three sampling methods are illustrated in the figure below.